-P.S.
 An important Message from St. Matthew’s Churchwardens

 Our village church is totally self-funded.
 It does not receive any grants from the Government or the Church of England.
 All the funds it receives come from the parishioners and the fund-raising events which we run.
 As a result of the current closure of the building and the cancellation of our major fund-raising event, our village church is desperately in need of some funds.

-If, in lieu of spending at the fete, you would like to help by making a one-off donation, this would be much appreciated.
+If you would like to help by making a one-off donation, this would be much appreciated.
 This can be done by on-line banking by contacting our Treasurer using